 How can rakshabandhan protect a brother from evil?

 RakshaBandhan is a festival that is celebrated by the sister as a prayer to protect her brother from all kinds of evils and the vows of the brothers to protect her from all evils himself.

 That is how strong the bond of siblings is.
 Be it any level of evil trying to block your paths of success, love can defeat all odds and the love of brother and sister is something that is way more strong than one gives it credit to.

-Siblings are the greatest blessings of god.
+Siblings are the greatest blessings of God.
 If you ever take this for granted, remember the unfortunate ones who have nobody to tie rakhi to or nobody to tie them rakhi.
 As silly as it might sound, it is indeed very sad.

-Importance of rakshabandhan 2016
+Importance of Rakshabandhan

 Brother-Sister relationships are very strong in themselves but the knot of the rakhi is something that strengthens that bond in ways unimaginable.

 The celebration of rakhi to celebrate the relationship between a brother and a sister is a great celebration in itself.
-RakshaBandhan is not celebrated on the same date every year, it is celebrated on the day in which Rakhipurnima takes place.
+RakshaBandhan is not celebrated on the same date every year, it is celebrated on the day on which Rakhipurnima takes place.